Anti-Plagiarism Strategies for Research Papers

 require students to

 choose one of them.
-Change topics from semester to semester whenever
+Change topics from term to term whenever

 Unusual topics or topics with a narrow twist are good because there